 You may take up an alternative on a trial basis for up to 4 weeks.
 Where the alternative involves a reduction of 50% or more in hours or pay, working under the new arrangements for up to 52 weeks will not count as an acceptance.

-Contact Workplace Relations Customer Services for information about your employment rights.
+Contact the Workplace Relations Commission's Information and Customer Service for information about your employment rights.

 Contact your local Citizens Information Centre for information about your rights and entitlements.